steve-downing/WaybackProxy/README.md

+This project is forked from https://github.com/richardg867/WaybackProxy.
+Thanks to richardg867 for putting together the original proxy!
+I've added support for dynamic changes to the Wayback date.

 # WaybackProxy

 WaybackProxy is a retro-friendly HTTP proxy which retrieves pages from the [Internet Archive Wayback Machine](http://web.archive.org) or [OoCities](http://www.oocities.org) and delivers them in their original form, without toolbars, scripts and other extraneous content that may confuse retro browsers.

 ![1999 Google viewed on Internet Explorer 4.0 on Windows 95](http://i.imgur.com/tXsLc6O.png)

+## Flux

+This fork of WaybackProxy allows the admin to optionally configure a 'Flux' REST endpoint that specifies the Wayback date.
+This endpoint will be accessed on each web request, and can be changed while the proxy is running.
+The response is expected to be in "application/json" data type, and consist only of a date in YYYYMMDD format.
+Feel free to specify your endpoint in `config.py` and `waybackproxy.py`.

+Setup of this endpoint is left as an exercise for the admin.
+I personally have a Raspberry Pi hosting the endpoint that has listens for input from a dial on a macropad.

 ## Setup